220321-NET/P1-blchilds/README.md

 ### Store Application V2.0 ###

 ### Overview ###
 Store for making food orders online

 ### Functionality ###
+User can signup
+User can login
+User can buy products
-User can signup/login, buy products and check order history
+User can check order history
+Manager can add stock
+Manager can view inventory
 Manager can add stock and view inventory

 ### Tech Stack ###